An Eighties Vision of the Video Game Designer

 In the eighties, I realized that at some point I would like to make an attempt at being a video game designer.
-Being a native kid, with no real understanding of how to proceed, I did what I usually did in that situation.
+Being a naive kid, with no real understanding of how to proceed, I did what I usually did in that situation.
 I would read magazines that mentioned video games and how they were designed and would cut out art in those magazines and hang them on my wall or put them in a book.
-As if by the act of passive observing and collecting would make it happen.
+As if the act of passive observing and collecting would make it happen.

-During my teen years I made several attempts to create board games and RPGs.
-Usually they were derivative works with little in the way of innovation, but occasionally I would do something that I was proud enough of to share with my friends.
-Sadly as soon as they started spotting flaws (which were plentiful), their criticism, even when it was not harsh would destroy my enthusiasm for the project.
+During my teen years, I made several attempts to create board games and RPGs.
+Usually, they were derivative works with little in the way of innovation, but occasionally I would do something that I was proud enough of to share with my friends.
+Sadly as soon as they started spotting flaws (which were plentiful), their criticism, even when it was not harsh, would destroy my enthusiasm for the project.

 Despite this, I never stopped thinking that one day it would happen and the seeds planted in the eighties would eventually bear fruit when I would land work in that much dreamt about industry.

 I am very happy that I had the opportunity to work in the video game industry for a while.
 It was very much a dream come true.
 So if you know someone who has an interest, please consider encouraging them.
 Oh, and if they have a middling RPG game about Flying Circuses in 1920’s American, try to make the criticism constructive (even if the economic system is oversimplified and under-researched).